 There are no national programmes or initiatives supporting mobility of adult learners.
 Mobility opportunities are offered only by the EU Erasmus+ Programme (2014-2020; 2021-2027) and the Education Programme under the European Economic Area (EEA) Financial Mechanism.
-The programmes are administered in Poland by the Foundation for the Development of the Education System (a new English-language website under construction).
+The programmes are administered in Poland by the Foundation for the Development of the Education System.

-The Education Programme (2014-2021; final Call for proposals in 2021) as part of the EEA Financial Mechanism is funded by Iceland, Liechtenstein and Norway.
+The Education Programme (2014-2021; final Call for proposals in 2021; projects lasting up to 2 years) as part of the EEA Financial Mechanism is funded by Iceland, Liechtenstein and Norway.
 The component ‘Institutional cooperation for the improvement of quality and relevance of education’ offers grants for the exchange of experience and good practice and joint initiatives with the donor countries, including seminars, education events and intensive training for learners and staff in adult education and other formal and non-formal education sectors.

 There are no specific national regulations on the recognition of mobility periods for adult learners.
 However, nationally regulated mechanisms are in place for the validation of learning outcomes achieved outside formal education, as part of non-formal or informal learning.
 For example, adults may take so-called extramural exams (for individuals who take them as ‘externals’) conducted by the Regional Examination Boards.
-Those who have passed such an exam obtain a certificate at the primary or secondary school level and / or a vocational certificate or diploma, depending on the type of exam taken.
-At the higher education level, HEIs that comply with the requirements laid down by law may validate learning outcomes achieved by learners applying for admission to a first-, second- or long-cycle programme.
-As a result of a validation process, an HEI may recognise up to 50% of ECTS credits allocated to classes or courses included in a curriculum.
+Those who have passed an exam obtain a certificate at the primary or secondary school level and / or a vocational certificate or diploma, depending on the type of exam taken.
+At the higher education level, HEIs which meet certain requirements laid down by law may validate learning outcomes achieved by learners applying for admission to a first-, second- or long-cycle programme.
+As a result of the validation process, an HEI may recognise up to 50% of ECTS credits allocated to courses included in a curriculum.
 The Integrated Qualifications System also comprises various partial qualifications which may be awarded to adults through the validation of learning outcomes.

 Other useful information